UK's priciest country house joins NAMA property list

 Standing on over 200,000 square metres of grounds in the south-east of England, Updown Court has 103 rooms, five swimming pools, a bowling alley and underground garage space for eight limousines, according to its website.

-NAMA is one of the world's biggest property groups after acquiring assets ranging from skyscrapers in London's Canary Wharf to farm land in the Irish countryside as a result of taking 31 billion euros (26.7 billion pounds) of loans off the balance sheets of the country's troubled banks.
+NAMA is one of the world's biggest property groups after acquiring assets ranging from skyscrapers in London's Canary Wharf to farm land in the Irish countryside as a result of taking 31 billion euros of loans off the balance sheets of the country's troubled banks.

 NAMA's says the fact that a property is listed on its website among those subject to enforcement action does not necessarily imply that it is currently on the open market for sale.